python/cpython/Doc/library/fcntl.rst

    When *operation* is :const:`LOCK_SH` or :const:`LOCK_EX`, it can also be bitwise ORed with :const:`LOCK_NB` to avoid blocking on lock acquisition.
-   If :const:`LOCK_NB` is used and the lock cannot be acquired, an :exc:`IOError` will be raised and the exception will have an *errno* attribute set to :const:`EACCES` or :const:`EAGAIN` (depending on the operating system; for portability, check for both values).
+   If :const:`LOCK_NB` is used and the lock cannot be acquired, an :exc:`OSError` will be raised and the exception will have an *errno* attribute set to :const:`EACCES` or :const:`EAGAIN` (depending on the operating system; for portability, check for both values).
 On at least some systems, :const:`LOCK_EX` can only be used if the file descriptor refers to a